worldInColors/kotlin-torent-name-parser/README.md

 ./gradlew test
 ```

-## Original Go Version
+## Go Version

-This is a direct port from the original Go implementation, maintaining the same parsing logic and results.
+A lot of regexes taken from the Go version .

 ## Features

 - ✅ Complete parsing of torrent titles
 - ✅ Normalization of values
-- ✅ Language detection (40+ languages)
+- ✅ Language detection
 - ✅ Season/episode parsing
 - ✅ Quality and codec detection
 - ✅ Release group extraction